Neoministein/Mp4Split/README.md

 To get the project up and running you can either check out the project using an SVN or download the project as a zip file and import it in to your programming  environment of choice as a maven project.
 After that you'll need to copy Ffmpeg.exe and Ffprobe.exe into the base directory of the project.

+**Important**
+This project uses the not openly available dependency NeoUtil.
+You can contact me to receive access to it.

 ## Deployment

 To deploy the project I used this following command: